fataltes/PeerAssessment1-repo/PA1_template.md

 ## dailyStepsMean           9354             9354
 ## dailyStepsMedian        10395            10439
 ```
-as you can see, no changes occurs in the mean of dailysteps, and its clear why, cause as we insert values equal to mean to a series of numbers, their mean won't change.
+As you can see, no changes occurs in the mean of dailysteps, because as we insert values equal to mean to a series of numbers, their mean won't change.
 but median has changed, and that is because median sorts the values of a vector and chooses the number in the middle of this chain.
 with the NA values ommited from the first steps, middle of chain was some place different from when the NA values where replaced with steps mean.

 ## Are there differences in activity patterns between weekdays and weekends?
 ### 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend"

-first I must change the locale of time so the weekend and weekdays won't be computed due to my locale :
+First I must change the locale of time so the weekend and weekdays won't be computed due to my locale :

 ```r
 Sys.setlocale("LC_TIME", "English")